npm/policies/privacy.md

 ## Privacy Policy Changes

-Although most changes are likely to be minor, npm, Inc. may change its Privacy Policy from time to time, and in npm, Inc.’s sole discretion.
+Although most changes are likely to be minor, npm, Inc. may change its Privacy Policy from time to time, and in npm, Inc.'s sole discretion.
 Any such changes will be posted on [the npm blog](http://blog.npmjs.org/), and the detailed history of changes can be found in [the git repository history for this